 Part 145 requires that the repair station have the housing and facilities necessary to ensure the applicable maintenance, preventive maintenance or alteration work is performed properly.
 The parameters of those rules are not exactly the same as is needed or intended by the TSA.
-Part 145 requires that the entity prepare a description of the housing and facilities, but does not require any description of the parking lots and other areas that might be "controlled" by this rule (see comments directly below applicable to "movement of vehicles into and within the repair station").
+Part 145 requires that the entity prepare a description of the housing and facilities,25 but does not require any description of the parking lots and other areas that might be "controlled" by this rule (see comments directly below applicable to "movement of vehicles into and within the repair station").

 The association believes the TSA needs to provide a definitive explanation of exactly what area is covered by the term "repair station."
 Is it what is covered by the lease or property description?
 Is it only the housing described in part 145?
 Is it something else altogether?
-Will the regulations cover work being performed "away from the fixed location" as is allowed under section 145.203?

-&lt;sup>26 See, NPRM at 74 Federal Register 59878.
+24 See, NPRM at 74 Federal Register 59878.

-&lt;sup>27 See, section 145.209(c).
+25 See, section 145.209(c).